petertron/workspacer/README.md

 ##Changes for version 0.3

-* THe filename box has been removed.
+* The filename box has been removed.
 When saving a new file the editor will prompt you for a name.
 * There is a new save-as button.

 ##Usage